Campaign of the Month: June 2014

 Captain Fionna Lord “Angel Frost” is the lead officer of the infantry and armor Force Recon assets of the Iron Dingoes primary combat line, and she is highly respected by her troops.
 Formerly known as “The Snow Dusters”, she agreed to fold her unit of rebels into the Iron Dingoes, cutting logistics and tossing her peoples’ fates into Dingoes hands.
 She tries to use her forces as scouts and an occasional force recon, something they have proven to do well at, and minimizes casualties to the best of her ability.

 A third platoon of auxiliary infantry mercenaries were hired to increase the strength of this unit to a full company.
 Employing MT-500 “Mountain” Military Motorcycles, this platoon remains motorized like its fellows, but they are a traditionally trained and equipped infantry force, better at garrison work and convoy duty, than the sharp raiding and boarding operations typical of the Iron Dingoes Line Infantry.
-They are commanded by Captain Richard Moore, and a pair of dedicated junior officers, who have proven very capable in combat situations.
+They were commanded by Major Richard Moore until his promotion to major, and now a pair of his dedicated junior officers lead the unit under Captain Lord’s direction.

 Line MechWarrior Field Kit